YaswanthBellana/ChatApplication/README.md

 - JavaScript

 ## Installation and Setup
-1. Clone the repository: `git clone <repository_url>`
+1. Clone the repository: ```bash git clone https://github.com/YaswanthBellana/ChatApplication.git ```
-2. Navigate to the project directory: `cd LAN-Messenger`
+2. Navigate to the project directory: `cd ChatApplication`
+3. Navigate to the server folder: `cd server`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the server: `npm start`
+5. Start the server: `node app.js`
-5. Open your web browser and go to `http://localhost:3000` to access the application.
+6. Open your web browser and go to `http://localhost:3000` to access the application.

 ## Usage
 1. Enter your username and click "Join Chat".